danwag06/react-onchain/README.md

   --app-name "MyDApp"
 ```

-**Important**: Save the `versioningContract` value from the deployment manifest—you'll need it for future deployments.
+**Note:** Save the `versioningContract` outpoint from the deployment output for future deployments.

 ### Subsequent Deployments

-Deploy new versions using the existing versioning contract:
+Deploy new versions using the existing contract:

 ```bash
 npx react-onchain deploy \